How to Recover Data From A Dead Hard Drive? | Get Data off a Dead Hard Drive

 Method 3: Run an Antivirus software to Fix a Failing Hard Drive

-Because sharing external storage devices with other users is so simple, there is a risk of unintentional virus infection from another computer.
-Use caution if you decide to share the device, and insist on connecting to only known virus-free PCs.
+Since sharing external storage devices is easy, there’s a chance of unintentional virus infection from another computer.
+Be cautious when sharing and connect only to known virus-free PCs.

 Prevent Data loss in the future by following the tips mentioned below